AdobeDocs/journeys.pt-BR/help/using/about/user-interface.md

 >[!NOTE]
 >
->Para tirar o melhor proveito do Journey Orchestration, recomendamos usar o Chrome como navegador de Internet.
+>To get the best out of [!DNL Journey Orchestration], we recommend using Chrome as your Internet browser.
 A interface é exibida no idioma definido no IMS.
-Se o seu idioma IMS não for suportado pelo Journey Orchestration, a interface será exibida em inglês.
+Se o seu idioma IMS não for suportado pelo, [!DNL Journey Orchestration]a interface será exibida em inglês.
 >
 >Esta documentação é atualizada com frequência para refletir as alterações recentes no produto.
 Entretanto, algumas capturas de tela podem diferir ligeiramente da interface do produto.

-## Acessar o Journey Orchestration{#accessing_journey_orchestration}
+## Acesso [!DNL Journey Orchestration]{#accessing_journey_orchestration}

-Para acessar a interface do Journey Orchestration, clique no ícone **[!UICONTROL App Selector]** na parte superior direita.
+To access the [!DNL Journey Orchestration]&#39;s interface, click the **[!UICONTROL App Selector]** icon, in the top right.
 Em seguida, clique em **[!UICONTROL Journey Orchestration]**, no lado direito, abaixo de &quot;Experience Platform&quot;.

 ![](../assets/journey1.png)

-Você também pode acessar o Journey Orchestration pela página inicial da Experience Cloud, na seção **[!UICONTROL Quick access]**.
+You can also access [!DNL Journey Orchestration] from the Experience Cloud home page, in the **[!UICONTROL Quick access]** section.

 ![](../assets/journey1bis.png)